I have decided to go back and re-read some of the Agile books from my list of books I recommend to people wanting to know about Agile.

-In the preface of the book the authors provide some advice about who should read what parts of the book:
+In the preface of the book, the authors provides some advice about who should read what parts of the book:

-- A leader or bringing agile to your organisation – read the book cover to cover
+- A leader or bringing Agile to your organization – Read the book cover to cover

-They also point out that the book is not just for purists but that in fact if you are only concerned with writing good software the information contained in part 1 & 2 will be of use to you.
+They also point out that the book is not just for purists but that in fact if you are only concerned with writing good software, the information contained in parts 1 & 2 will be of use to you.

-The first couple of chapters outline why an organisation would want to consider looking to implement agile and how you can go about introducing it with a warning about not trying to create your own methodology but to use one of the existing methodologies.
+The first couple of chapters outline why an organization would want to consider looking to implement Agile and how you can go about introducing it with a warning about not trying to create your own methodology but to use one of the existing methodologies.

-Chapter 4 provides guidance for people looking to implement XP setting some prerequisites that you should have in place before attempting to do so and some recommendations for you to follow to help you establish agile in your organisation.
+Chapter 4 provides guidance for people looking to implement XP setting some prerequisites that you should have in place before attempting to do so and some recommendations for you to follow to help you establish Agile in your organization.

 This part is the main section of the book making up fully 2/3 of it, it is made of 5 different chapters and covers all of the various team and technical practices that are associated with XP.